ChromiaProject/postchain-chromia/doc/provider/start-a-node.md

 container.host-mount-dir=/var/lib/chromaway/postchain/subnode
 # The host device that the `container.host-mount-dir` is located on.
 This is used to enforce disk I/O limits.
 # Note that this should only be the name of the device, not the partition.
-# For mac you may use `/dev/vda` to enforce limits
+# For Mac you may use `/dev/vda` to enforce limits
 container.host-mount-device=/dev/sda
 # Hostname of the master host as seen by a subnode.
 If master is on docker, then the subnode will perceive the host as the internal docker host
 # 172.17.0.1 on linux/Windows.
 Can be localhost if master node is a native java process